-It’s no secret that Google values the user experience and providing great content to those who search on it (and the other major search engines) on a regular basis.
+It’s no secret that Google values the user experience and provides excellent content to those who search on it (and the other major search engines) regularly.
 Knowing that is important to the giant that is Google, it should be vital to how you approach SEO for roofing.

-Content marketing appropriately keeps the focus on the customer and how business owners and brands can appeal to new clients by valuing the relationship over the sale.
-But have no fear: the sales follow too, and you can build a really successful roofing business on this model.
+Content marketing appropriately focuses on the customer and how business owners and brands can appeal to new clients by valuing the relationship over the sale.
+But have no fear: the sales follow too, and you can build a successful roofing business on this model.
 One in which you’re as invaluable to your customers as they are to you.